rehierl/node-tree-outliner/3-5-0-design-6.md

-Note that the only reason, why a node can be associated with a single section, is that the multiple associations, which would normally be required by the formal definitions, can be replaced with those implicit associations that are defined by the implicit relationships which the sections have with each other.
+Note that the only reason, why a node can be associated with a single section, is that the multiple associations, which would normally be required by the formal definitions, can be replaced by those implicit associations that are defined by the implicit relationships that the sections have with each other.

 That is, the implicit associations are used in order to condense the amount of explicit associations (i.e. section references) into a single reference